 Can you fit the tangram pieces into the outline of this junk?

-What are the similarities and differences between the two tunes you
+Explore the different tunes you can make with these five gourds.
+What are the similarities and differences between the two tunes you are given?

 Work out the fractions to match the cards with the same amount of money.

 Try to stop your opponent from being able to split the piles of counters into unequal numbers.
 Can you find a strategy?